 Definitions of language games

-Many famous linguistics researchers provide several definitions of games.
-Before introducing the final definition of language games, we will define some ideas and concepts of games.
+Many famous linguistics researchers provide several descriptions of games.
+Before introducing the final interpretation of language games, we will define some ideas and concepts of games.

 Hadfield’s definition of Games (1998, p.4)

 Define language games based on comparison with the term “games” in general.
 We can define games as: “Activities with rules, a goal, and an element of fun.”

 Careful evaluation of games: